The Photographer

 My model stirs gently.
 His breaths become heavier; his eyelids flutter.

-I sigh and grab the cloth with weird stains on it from my past models.
+I sigh and grab the cloth with the weird stains from my past models.

 Ugh.
 I hate this part.
 The dramatics royally piss me off.